0Proma0/Assignment-5/README.markdown

 The **Omics Data Analysis** module is designed for analyzing transcriptomics or proteomics data, offering interactive plots and tables for quality control and gene expression analysis.

 #### User Abilities

 - **Data Import**:
   - Load the built-in `TPMs_table_100genes.csv` dataset or upload a custom CSV/TSV file (up to 100 MB).
   - Files must have gene/protein names as row names and numeric expression values in columns.
 - **Data Filtering**:
   - Select numeric columns for analysis via a dynamic dropdown.
-  - Filter genes by minimum sum of expression using a slider (0 to 1000).
+  - Filter genes by minimum sum of expression using a slider.
 - **Visualizations**:
   - **Data Table**: View filtered data in an interactive DataTable with color-coded cells (blue for low, white for medium, red for high expression).
   - **QC Plot (Advanced)**: